 Develop a Routine

 If you have created a routine for your family to follow and your children have chore lists, you are well on your way to managing your home!
 You will need to add the actual housework to those routines.
 I have a daily and a weekly schedule for household chores and then I know some things need to be more thoroughly done on a monthly basis.
 You’ll need to decide what works for you and what is manageable, but I have listed my housekeeping schedule below for you.
 In the past, I have used FlyLady when things just seemed out of control and every once in awhile, I will go back to her to refresh a bit.
-There’s also a new free resource that I just found that I will link below.
+Here are homemaking habits I’ve worked on developing over the years to ensure my home runs smoothly.

 Meal planning has saved my sanity.
 I don’t have to wonder what I am going to make at 4pm each day, because I have planned ahead.
 I have also saved money on groceries by planning my meals.
 Even if you only plan out your dinners each week, it will save you so much time and stress.
 The few minutes I spend each weekend more than make up for the time I save during the week.
 It has made for less bickering with the children too, which is an added benefit.
-My meal planning tips are linked below for you, along with a printable.
+Read how and why to start meal planning, and grab a free printable here.

 Teach Habit Training

 Train your children in the way they should go.
 This is not always easy, I know.
 But start when they are young by training them in the simple household chores they can do.
 I am always amazed at the ability even the young ones have…and they enjoy it!
 Along with household chores, train them in the habits you want them to develop.
 Things like brushing their teeth, having good table manners, putting things away when they are finished, being respectful.
 Charlotte Mason has been very helpful to me in this aspect.
+I also use and love these character training cards.
 If takes time now, but will be worth it later on.